Absulit/points/README.md

 ## TextureImage - addTextureImage

-With texture you can pass an image and sample it with the Sampler you just added.
+With `addTextureImage` you can pass an image and sample it with the Sampler you just added.

 ```js
 // main.js